 Stock market risk.
 When stock prices fall, you should expect the value of your investment to fall as well.
 Stock prices can be hurt by poor management on the part of the stock's issuer, shrinking product demand and other business risks.
 These may affect single companies as well as groups of companies.
 The market as a whole may not favor the types of investments the fund makes, which could adversely affect a stock's price, regardless of how well the company performs, or the fund's ability to sell a stock at an attractive price.
 There is a chance that stock prices overall will decline because stock markets tend to move in cycles, with periods of rising and falling prices.
 Events in the US and global financial markets, including actions taken by the US Federal Reserve or foreign central banks to stimulate or stabilize economic growth, may at times result in unusually high market volatility which could negatively affect performance.
-Further, geopolitical and other events, including war, terrorism, economic uncertainty, trade disputes and related geopolitical events have led, and in the future may lead, to increased short-term market volatility, which may disrupt securities markets and have adverse long-term effects on US and world economies and markets.
-To the extent the fund invests in a particular capitalization or sector, the fund's performance may be affected by the general performance of that particular capitalization or sector.
+To the extent that the fund invests in a particular geographic region, capitalization or sector, the fund's performance may be affected by the general performance of that region, capitalization or sector.